 Sacralization often has no symptoms.
 It’s sometimes is associated with lower back pain or problems with posture and movement.
 It's also called lumbosacral transitional vertebrae or LSTV.

 The extent and type of sacralization varies widely from individual to individual.
 Some people with sacralization have lower back pain.
 It’s not clear whether sacralization causes the back pain.
 Study results have been mixed.

-The association between sacralization and lower back pain was first described in 1917 by the Italian physician Mario Bertolotti, and was called “Bertolotti’s Syndrome.”
+The association between sacralization and lower back pain was by the Italian physician Mario Bertolotti, and was called “Bertolotti’s Syndrome.”
 The question of pain causality has been a subject of debate in the medical literature ever since.